scott-whitworth/Didymos-optimization/README.md

 3. To obtain final Earth elements, change the target body to Earth-Moon barycenter and generate a new ephemeris.

-4. Using impactParams.m or DerivingImpactValues.xlsx, convert the values to cylindrical coordinates with velocity changed from AU/day to AU/s.
+4. Using impactParams.m, DerivingImpactValues.xlsx, or some other equivalent method, convert the values to cylindrical coordinates with velocity values changed from AU/day to AU/s.